Contents

 Heat Loss in Cold Seasons.

-In winter, heat acquired throughout the day is lost at night through the skylight.
-One research study reveals that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near 40% more heat than windows.
+In winter season, heat acquired throughout the day is lost during the night through the skylight.
+One research study reveals that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose close to 40% more heat than windows.

-With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you infrequently clean your windows, you’ll need to clean up the skylight regularly.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently clean your windows, you’ll require to clean up the skylight regularly.
+Plus, mounting the roof is the only method to clean the outside of a skylight.

-The majority of standard-sized skylights cost 0 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening does not fit one of the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard choice on this list.
+Many standard-sized skylights cost 0 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.